Boogie-woogie: 1870s–1930s

 Blind Lemon Jefferson used the term "Booga Rooga" to refer to a guitar bass figure that he used in "Match Box Blues".
 Jefferson may have heard the term from Huddie "Lead Belly" Ledbetter, who played frequently with Jefferson.
-Lead Belly, who was born in Mooringsport, La., and grew up in Harrison County, Texas, in the community of Leigh, said he first heard boogie-woogie piano in the Caddo Lake area of northeast Texas in 1899.
+Lead Belly, who was born in Mooringsport, Louisiana, and grew up in Harrison County, Texas, in the community of Leigh, said he first heard boogie-woogie piano in the Caddo Lake area of northeast Texas in 1899.
 He said it influenced his guitar-playing.
 Lead Belly also said he heard boogie-woogie piano in the Fannin Street district of Shreveport, Louisiana.
-Some of the players he heard were Dave Alexander, who recorded for Decca in 1937 as "Black Ivory King", and a piano player called Pine Top (not Pine Top Smith, who was not born until 1904, but possibly Pine Top Williams or Pine Top Hill.)
+Some of the players he heard were Dave Alexander, who recorded for Decca in 1937 as Black Ivory King, and a piano player called Pine Top (not Pine Top Smith, who was not born until 1904, but possibly Pine Top Williams or Pine Top Hill).
 Lead Belly was among the first guitar-players to adapt the rolling bass of boogie-woogie piano.

 Texas, as the state of origin, became reinforced by Jelly Roll Morton, who said he heard the boogie piano style there early in the 20th century, as did Leadbelly and Bunk Johnson, according to Rosetta Reitz.

 The first time the modern-day spelling of "boogie-woogie" was used in a title of a published audio recording of music appears to be Pine Top Smith's December 1928 recording titled "Pine Top's Boogie Woogie", a song whose lyrics contain dance instructions to "boogie-woogie".